raoofaltaher/FingerCounter/README.md

-his application uses computer vision to detect and count the number of fingers held up in real-time using a webcam.
+This application uses computer vision to detect and count the number of fingers held up in real-time using a webcam.
 By leveraging the Mediapipe, the application is able to accurately identify hand landmarks and ascertain the status (up or down) of each finger.
 Key features include:

 Hand Detection & Tracking: The application identifies hands within the webcam feed and overlays landmarks on them to show detected positions.